-The Members' Common Room is located on the reception area of the City Hall, adjacent to the Committee Rooms.
-Individual mail boxes are located here and fruit, tea and coffee and daily papers are provided for Councillors in the Common Room.
+The Members' Common Room is located at the reception area of the City Hall, adjacent to the Committee Rooms.
+Individual mail boxes are located here and fruit, tea and coffee and daily papers are provided for Councillors.
 The Members' Attendant is responsible during office hours for facilities in this area and will take messages and provide general assistance to Councillors.